twolivesleft/Codea4-Docs/_sources/api/mesh.rst.txt

    Represents a drawable shape made of vertices and primitives (typically triangles)

+   *Vertices*

+   Each vertex contains a number of attributes:

+   - position (vec3) - the position
+   - normal (vec3) - the surface normal orientation
+   - tangent (vec4) - the tangent to the surface normal (automatically calculated)
+   - uv (vec2) - the texture coordinate (uv) of the vertex
+   - color - the color
+   - boneWeights - the weight of each bone's influence on this vertex (used for skinning)
+   - boneIndices - the index of each bone that can influence this vertex (used for skinning)

+   These attributes can be get/set directly by setting all of them at once via tables (i.e. ``msh.positions = {...}``) or by using methods that set attributes one vertex at a time (i.e. ``msh:position(i, p)``)

+   *Triangle Meshes*

+   A triangle mesh is drawn using its vertices which are connected using triangles primitives.
+Every group of consecutive three indices make up an individual triangle

+   There are plans to add more primitive types such as ``points``, ``lines``, ``triangle fans`` and ``triangle strips``

+   *Shaders and Materials*

+   Both shaders and materials can be applied to a mesh.
+Setting a shader/material will override any previous shaders/materials on the mesh

+   When no shader/material is set, the default unlit mesh material will be used instead

+   *Sub-Meshes*

    A mesh consists of one or more sub-meshes, each of which can have a distinct shader/material.
 The ``submeshIndex`` property can be used to switch between the current active submeshes for mesh editing purposes

+   *Bones*

+   ``TODO``

    .. lua:staticmethod:: mesh([submeshCount])